akbarishahpar/TelegramMvc/readme.md

-The **AreaName** setting lets you isolate all of your Telegram bot’s controllers and views under a specific URL prefix (for example, “/bot”), keeping them completely separate from the rest of your MVC application.
-By using an `AreaName`, you can develop and host both traditional web pages—such as control panels, dashboards, or any browser-rendered features—and your Telegram bot logic side by side within the same project, without route conflicts.
-This clear boundary makes it easy to integrate bot functionality into an existing website or add web-based tools alongside your bot, while keeping your code organized and concerns neatly separated.
+The **AreaName** configuration allows developers to logically partition all Telegram bot controllers and views under a specified URL prefix (e.g., “/bot”), thereby ensuring complete separation from the remainder of the MVC application.
+Utilizing an `AreaName` enables the simultaneous development and hosting of both conventional web pages—such as administrative panels, dashboards, and other browser-accessible interfaces—and Telegram bot endpoints within a single project, without risk of route conflicts.
+This clear delineation promotes clean architecture, facilitates maintainability, and supports the seamless integration of bot functionality alongside traditional web components.
+Additionally, developers are not required to manually prefix URLs or commands with the specified **AreaName** (e.g., `/bot/...`).
+The Telegram middleware automatically appends the **AreaName** if it is defined in the bot configuration, further simplifying routing and reducing the potential for errors.